NRR-Core: Non-Resolution Reasoning as a Computational Framework for Contextual Identity and Ambiguity Preservation: Acknowledgments

 \section{Acknowledgments}

-The author gratefully acknowledges the support of large language models---including ChatGPT (OpenAI), Claude (Anthropic), and Gemini (Google)---for their assistance in linguistic refinement, LaTeX formatting, and general proofreading support during the preparation of this manuscript.
-All concepts, arguments, and conclusions remain solely the responsibility of the author.
+The author acknowledges the use of large language models, including Claude (Anthropic), ChatGPT and Codex (OpenAI), and Gemini (Google), for language editing, proofreading, and LaTeX formatting assistance during manuscript preparation.
+All substantive ideas, claims, analyses, and conclusions are solely the responsibility of the author.